 Implantology in two stages

-However, the most widely used dental implant is the two-stage implant, that is the one in which at the first surgical time (insertion) a second surgical uncovering and prosthesis time follows, generally 3-6 months from the first.
+However, the most widely used dental implants are the two-stage implant, which is the one in which at the first surgical time (insertion) a second surgical uncovering and prosthesis time follows, generally 3-6 months from the first.